-Our little southwest town of Laugharne, pronounced “Lon” by the natives and “Larn” by us, is where Dylan Thomas wrote much of his poetry, and where he lived with Caitlin and their 3 children in a small house on a sea cliff.
+Our little southwest town of Laugharne, pronounced r-less “Lon” by the natives and “Larn” by us, is where Dylan Thomas wrote much of his poetry, and where he lived with Caitlin and their 3 children in a small house on a sea cliff.
 It’s a museum now, bought for him by an actress friend.
 He rented a place for his parents nearby, visiting mornings before writing afternoons in a little shack near the house in Pembrokeshire.
 He died at 39 in New York, where he’d given poetry readings in his rich accent, after drinking 18 whiskies.
 His grave in Laugharne is the new section of an exceptionally beautiful churchyard, next to Caitlin, who died only a few years ago.
 Dylan was born in nearby Swansea in 1914, younger than my father.
 We checked out his favorite pub, Brown’s, but it was very rough.
 There is also a Norman 17th century castle nearby, open for visitors, and not far beyond is pretty Victorian Tenby, clean and bustling, with a beautiful harbor and hordes of vacationers.
 On a hill overlooking the harbor sits a statue of Prince Albert.
 Tour boats visit the nearby island and monastery.
 Tenby is different from some tawdrier beach towns; it’s lacking taffy stands, cheap souvenir shops, crowded smoky pubs, and fierce wind.

 We drove north as far as Portmerion, a Disneyesque group of buildings and gardens set in beautiful coastal surroundings.
 The place had overly cute shops at every turn, selling Welsh carved wooden spoons, dishes, film, and dragon tea towels, but our choice of the garden and sea walk made the trip worthwhile.
 We drove past Snowdownia Park and Cambrian mountains, marveling at steep hills and deep valleys.
 At St. David’s, we revisited a wonderful hotel, Warpool Court, that we’d seen eleven years before with our daughter.
 A medieval bishop’s palace sits next to the stone cathedral honoring Dewi Sant (St. David, patron of Wales), repeatedly stormed by marauding Norsemen.
 Some ruins are restored, and the cathedral was preparing for concerts to showcase an expensively refurbished organ.
 Roadies carried in huge lights and miles of electric cord.
 St David’s is reportedly where Patrick departed for Ireland.